cosmos/cosmos-sdk/PENDING.md

 * [x/bank] Unit tests are now table-driven
 * [tests] Fixes ansible scripts to work with AWS too
 * [tests] \#1806 CLI tests are now behind the build flag 'cli_test', so go test works on a new repo
+* [x/gov] Initial governance parameters can now be set in the genesis file

 BUG FIXES
 *  \#1666 Add intra-tx counter to the genesis validators